 During the 1800’s the barren area was a favorite among outlaws like Blackjack Ketchum, looking to lay low after crimes.
 Small hideouts were constructed where more and more ne’er do wells could find refuge.
 However when more settlers arrived following up mining leads, they brought with them stricter law enforcement which eventually halted the criminal element.

 Today, the area encompassing the summit and trail is contained by the Black Mesa Nature Preserve.
-A variety of wildlife may be seen on the trail, including the Texas horned lizard, bighorn sheep, and the golden eagle, but the hiker should always keep an eye out for the prairie rattlesnake, especially in the summer.
+A variety of wildlife may be seen on the trail, including the Texas horned lizard, bighorn sheep, and the golden eagle.
+The hiker should always keep an eye out for the prairie rattlesnake, especially in the summer.
 The weather and terrain are very dry, so hikers should bring plenty of water.
-Unlike a video game, there will be no health packs to refill your hit points.
+The remote location of Black Mesa, while excellent for nature lovers and star gazers, will make it hard to restock your provisions.